 Nevertheless, under the AFC statutes, the executive committee would be obliged to set a time and date for an extraordinary congress within 60 days if it receives a particular request from one-third of the 46 member associations.

-Prince Ali wouldn't rule out the possibility of an election before next May, saying that if it became necessary the AFC ''would of course reconsider and look at other legal options especially if it is in the best interest of football in Asia.''
+Prince Ali would not rule out the possibility of an election before May next year, saying that if it became necessary the AFC ''would of course reconsider and look at other legal options especially if it is in the best interest of football in Asia.''

 Prince Ali and delegates who met Friday also agreed to form a committee to ''assess the current situation and advise and guide the AFC acting president in the business of the confederation.''